prog-coder24/PortFolio/README.md

 ## :globe_with_meridians: PortFolio

-This Portfolio is created using React JS.
+This Portfolio is build using React JS.

 # Getting Started with Create React App